davekinkead/models-of-segregation/simulation.coffee.md

 ## Simulation Code

 First, let's declare any global variables we might need to access.
+Depth being the neighbourhood radious and step being the average movement distance of an agent.

-		depth = 100
+		depth = 50
+		step  = 50

 We start with our agents.
 Our agents exist in a 2D space, are of a certain race, and hold a xenophobic disposition.
 For now, we will randomly assign them their race and geographic location.
 Their xenophobia will also be a function of their race.